yuin/gopher-lua/README.rst

 ----------------------------------------------------------------
 GopherLua is not fast but not too slow, I think.

+GopherLua has almost equivalent ( or little bit better ) performance as Python3 on micro benchmarks.

 There are some benchmarks on the `wiki page <https://github.com/yuin/gopher-lua/wiki/Benchmarks>`_ .

 ----------------------------------------------------------------